Arts and Culture

 • Two Professional References: From people you have worked with on past commission projects and are familiar with your art and practice.
 Include complete email addresses and telephone numbers.

-The selection committee, including Elders from the community, will meet as a group to select the final artists or artist teams and designate placement of art installations in the Library through a process of thoughtful and collaborative review and discussion of submitted proposals.
-The final decision by Calgary Public Library regarding the artist selection should reflect the recommendations made by the artist selection committee.
-The final artist or artist team selected will enter a contract agreement with the Library to complete the proposed artwork on time and budget.
+The selection committee, including Elders from the community, will meet as a group to select the final artists or artist teams and designate placement of art installations in the library through a process of thoughtful and collaborative review and discussion of submitted proposals.
+The final decision by the Calgary Public Library regarding the artist selection should reflect the recommendations made by the artist selection committee.
+The final artist or artist team selected will enter a contract agreement with the library to complete the proposed artwork on time and budget.

 Questions about the Indigenous Placemaking project or the application process can be directed to: